AdamJohnsonMI/SkuTracker/README.md

 1. Create a walk through video

 Priority
-1. Picklist (column in orders showing if item is on picklist) **Clarify Direction On This.
-Still Needed?**
+1. Picklist (column in orders showing if item is on picklist) **Clarify with client if still needed under current organization**
-2. Picklist- Picker can flag missing items under pick screen with quantity missing or add to damaged screen.
+2. Picklist- Picker can flag missing items under pick screen with quantity missing or add to damaged screen. **Feature in progress**
-3. Improve Front end visual
+3. Improve Front end visual appeal and structure.
 4. Connect to Amazon API to automatically get ASIN info